Ofisare/VRCompanion/scripts/user_profiles/README.md

 ```
  - can have haptic feedback (e.g. when the gesture is validating, entered, hold and left)*
   - e.g. `gestureTracker.holsterInventoryLeft.validating` and/or `touchValidating` -> played when the gesture is entered and awaiting further confirmation (time, grip or trigger)
-         `gestureTracker.holsterInventoryLeft.enter and/or touchEnter` -> played when gesture is entered (good for individual shots)
+         `gestureTracker.holsterInventoryLeft.haptics.enter` and/or `haptics.touchEnter` -> played when gesture is entered (good for individual shots)
-         `gestureTracker.holsterInventoryLeft.hold` and/or `touchHold` -> played while within the gesture (good for machine guns)
+         `gestureTracker.holsterInventoryLeft.haptics.hold` and/or `haptics.touchHold` -> played while within the gesture (good for machine guns)
-         `gestureTracker.holsterInventoryLeft.leave` and/or `touchLeave` -> played when leaving the gesture (when spinning down a chaingun)
+         `gestureTracker.holsterInventoryLeft.haptics.leave` and/or `haptics.touchLeave` -> played when leaving the gesture (when spinning down a chaingun)
   - touch* haptics are for the controller
   - the others are for bhaptics
   - see below for predefined haptics